IBM/aspera-cli/README.md

 * a,b,c : the list of attributes specified by the comma separated list
 * Array extended value: for instance, @json:'["a","b","c"]' same as above
 * +a,b,c : add selected properties to the default selection.
+* -a,b,c : remove selected properties from the default selection.

 ## <a name="extended"></a>Extended Value Syntax